dessalines/flowchat/README.md

   - Needs to have smart scrolling
   - Add popular tags
 - Poll every so often for new messages.
+- Add moderator abilities, removing comments, etc.
+- Add ability to remove your own comment, without actually deleting the comment and its subtree
+- Able to delete your own discussions
 - Add tooltips for everything, move to icons not text
 - Toastr / whatever messages for errors, message notifications

 # Finished
+- private discussions
+  - schema for private_discussion_user
+  - add a thing similar to tag adding, but for private discussion users
 - Clean up codebase
 - Add discussion editing for owners
 - Create discussion page